byjg/php-message-queue-client/README.md

 PHP Fatal error:  Uncaught PhpAmqpLib\Exception\AMQPProtocolChannelException: PRECONDITION_FAILED - Existing queue 'test' declared with other arguments in AMQPChannel.php:224
 ```

-You can change the behavior of the connection by using the `Queue::withProperty()` and `Message::withHeader()` methods.
+You can change the behavior of the connection by using the `Pipe::withProperty()` and `Message::withHeader()` methods.
 Some of them are used by the RabbitMQConnector by setting some default values:

-* `Queue::withProperty('_x_routing_key')` - Set the routing key.
+* `Pipe::withProperty('_x_routing_key')` - Set the routing key.
 Default is the queue name.
-* `Queue::withProperty('x-message-ttl')` - Only affects dead letter queues.
+* `Pipe::withProperty('x-message-ttl')` - Only affects dead letter queues.
 Set the time to live of the message in milliseconds.
 Default 3 days.
-* `Queue::withProperty('x-expires')` - Only affects dead letter queues.
+* `Pipe::withProperty('x-expires')` - Only affects dead letter queues.
 Set the time to live of the queue in milliseconds.
 Default 3 days.
 * `Message::withHeader('content_type')` - Set the content type of the message.
 Default is text/plain.
 * `Message::withHeader('delivery_mode')` - Set the delivery mode of the message.
 Default is 2 (persistent).